 That's right — you can make your own ringtones for your iPhone.
 In fact, it isn't that hard.
 You just need a song or sound file, an iPhone, and a computer running iTunes (or a Mac running macOS Catalina).

 - Full Guide: How to Make Custom Ringtones from Any Song

 Along the same lines, you can also make text tones for your iPhone.
 Apple is a bit annoying on this front and won't let you separate your custom text tones into the "Alert" section of the Sound Settings.
 That said, as long as you label correctly, you won't have a problem finding your text tones alongside your custom ringtones.

 - Full Guide: How to Make Custom Text Tones Using iTunes

-Don't have access to a computer with iTunes?
+Don't have access to a computer with iTunes or macOS Catalina?
 No problem!
 You can make custom ringtones and text tones directly on your iPhone using GarageBand.
 GarageBand comes free with every iPhone, so you won't have to spend a dime to make your own sounds.

 Accessibility settings in iOS have a wide array of functions.
 They're essential for those who need them but can also add some customization to your overall iPhone experience.